-One thing to remember when disappointment comes is your baseline of who you are.
+When disappointment comes knocking at your door, the best solution is to remember the baseline of who you are.
 I have often asked people in my sessions to name five things that will never change about them.
-I often tell them that weight and hair color do not count.
-Many people have a difficult time coming up with five.
+I have to remind them that weight and hair color do not count.
+You’d be surprised to find out how many people have a difficult time coming up with just five.
 Some have two long drives.
-It's very interesting that when people can determine things about their character that don't change they can have their opportunity and better chance of overcoming disappointment.
-Some examples of things in character traits that may not change alright honest trustworthiness kind determine courageous loving caring peaceful And faith.
-It is important to know that these things these character traits are the items that We typically use to make decisions by in life as Well as how We live life itself.
-For those of us who are Christians these are the fruit of the spirit which are our godly character traits.
-Notice none of these character traits or emotions.
-God never created our emotions to be our decision maker nor to be our guide in life.
+I do this exercise because when people can determine unchanging things about their character, they can have their opportunity and a better chance of overcoming disappointment.
+Some examples of unchanging things or defining character traits are honesty, trustworthiness, kindness, determination, courage, love, care, peace, and faith.
+It is important to know that these character traits are the items that we typically use to make decisions in life, as well as to guide how we live life itself.
+If we can hold on to them during tumultuous times, then no matter how many disappointments come, we’ll be able to handle them.
+For those of us who are Christians, these are the fruit of the spirit which are our godly character traits.

+Did you notice how none of these character traits are emotions?
+God never created our emotions to be our decision-makers nor to be our guide in life.
 Our emotions are an expression or a reaction to something that just happened in our life.
-We should typically leave it that way since the part of our body that was made to make decisions is our way.
+We should typically leave it that way since the part of our body that was made to make decisions is our brain, and if we let emotions linger, the brain will be too clouded to make the right decisions.

-I am not saying We can't be emotional We just can't let our emotions be our decision maker this morning when I was in my bed it felt really, really good.
+I am not saying we can't be emotional.
+We just can't let our emotions be our decision-makers.
+For instance, When I was in my bed this morning, it felt really, really cozy.
 I did not want to go out of bed at all.
-It felt good it felt comfortable it felt that if four to five arms was holding me in the bed telling me to stay there!
+I was comfortable, so why would I?
+It felt as if four to five arms were holding me down in the bed, telling me to stay there!
+I’m sure the same thing happens to you, too.
 But my brain told me that I needed to get up to go to work.
-I'm glad I didn't use my emotions to make that choice!
-I may have been out of a job!
+In moments like these, I’m glad I don’t use my emotions to make that choice!
+If I’d relied solely on my emotions, I may have been out of a job.

 Feelings

-Feelings are great.
-They are always because something ‘just’ happened.
-We often initially associate our feelings with our past.
-We can be triggered to remember painful memories of our past, but the initial feelings are because something just happened.
-Many times, when We start feeling We are pushed toward our past to change it or the future to try to control it.
-Because of the past, people

-How We translate the meaning of feelings, etc.
+Feelings are great and peculiar at the same time.
+Initially, feelings occur because something ‘just’ happened.
+But as a secondary response, when we initially feel something, we may associate it with our past.
+We may become triggered to remember painful memories of our past, but the initial feelings are because something just happened.
+Many times, when we start feeling, we are pushed to our past because we want to change it or the future because we want to control the circumstances.
+Because of our pasts, we can be influenced to translate the meaning of our feelings differently than what they are.